rovaughn/platform-docs/platform/manual/index.rst

 Hasura Platform documentation
 =============================

-This is the reference documentation of the entire Hasura platform.
+This is the reference documentation of the Hasura Kubernetes platform.

 .. toctree::
   :maxdepth: 1